linear-b/gitstream/docs/gitlab-installation.md

 1. GitLab cloud
 2. GitLab runner v15 or higher

+!!! tip

+    Automation rules by gitStream are executed on behalf of the user account used to install it.
+We recommend to continue with a new dedicated account (e.g. `gitstream-cm`) in GitLab and install gitStream app with it.
+The service account has to have `Maintainer`  role.

 ## Installation

 **Step 1 of 4:** Create a `.cm/gitstream.cm` rules file in the work repository default branch (usually `master` or `main`) with the following contents: